tea and how to make ice tea

 Pu-erh or Puer

-Pu-erh is one of the most well know post-fermented tea.
+Pu-erh is one of the most well-known post-fermented teas.
 It originated thousands of years ago in the Yunnan Province of China, and it is named for the town from which it was initially sold en route to other countries (Pu’er City).

-Pu-erh is an aged tea; the aging process can take about 15 years for a ‘raw’ (unfermented) pu-erh to get the dark color and flavor.
-In the 1970s, shou processing (or ‘cooking’) was developed to speed up the fermentation process.
+Pu-erh is an aged tea; the aging process can take about 15 years for a ‘raw’ (unfermented) pu-erh to get the dark colour and flavour.
+In the 1970s, shou processing (or ‘cooking’) was developed to speed up fermentation.
 Nowadays, it takes about 45-60 days to complete the fermentation.

 Note:* Black teas, for instance, are fully oxidized.
-The leaves are first allowed to wither, and then they are ‘rolled,’ which involves rubbing or crushing the leaves to release the chemicals to begin oxidation.
-The leaves are then left to oxidize in a temperature- and humidity-controlled room, turning completely brown before being dried.
+The leaves are first allowed to wither, then ‘rolled,’ which involves rubbing or crushing the leaves to release the chemicals that begin oxidation.
+The leaves are then oxidized in a temperature—and humidity-controlled room, turning completely brown before drying.
 Because of this process, black tea has fewer green catechin polyphenols than other teas.

 Note:** For more on Japanese green tea, click here.